imjoshellis/codewars/README.md

 # My Algo Solutions

-A simple setup where I can work on Codewars / LeetCode / etc problems using a good IDE and keep my solutions in one place.
+A simple setup where I can work on LeetCode problems using my IDE and keep my solutions in one place.